 A blood sample is needed.

 In the lab, the technician places the blood sample on special paper and applies an electric current.
 The proteins move on the paper and form bands that show the amount of each protein.

 Follow instructions on whether or not you need to fast before this test.

 Certain medicines may affect the results of this test.
 Your health care provider will tell you if you need to stop taking any medicines.
 Do not stop any medicine before talking to your provider.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 This test is done to look at globulin proteins in the blood.
 Identifying the types of globulins can help diagnose certain medical problems.

-Globulins are roughly divided into 3 groups: alpha, beta, and gamma globulins.
-Gamma globulines include various types of antibodies such as immunoglobulins (Ig) M, G, and A.
+Globulins are roughly divided into three groups: alpha, beta, and gamma globulins.
+Gamma globulins include various types of antibodies such as immunoglobulins (Ig) M, G, and A.

 Certain diseases are associated with producing too many immunoglobulins.
 For example, Waldenstrom macroglobulinemia is a cancer of certain white blood cells.
 It is linked with producing too many IgM antibodies.

 - Serum globulin: 2.0 to 3.5 grams per deciliter (g/dL) or 20 to 35 grams per liter (g/L)